nhs-bnssg-analytics/PathSimR/README.md

 2. *Use Case Library* contains expamples of requirements, inputs, and outputs for four case studies, as an illustration of how the tool can be used

 3. *network_templates* contains sample input templates which can be loaded into the tool (as an alternative to using the inbuilt input wizard).
 They are intended to demonstrate features of the input format and not to represent real pathways.
 Files in this format can be downloaded, modified, and re-uploaded to PathSimR to save time, after an initial pathway has been created using the input wizard.
 A simple example of pair of input templates which will create an error are also included in this folder, as an aid to identifying problem inputs.

+**If you are having any problems running PathSimR, or have questions about its use, please email** bnssg.analytics@nhs.net